Cypripedium acaule: Name

 Cypripedium acaule is commonly referred to in English as the pink lady's slipper or moccasin flower.
 The specific epithet acaule means "lacking an obvious stem", a reference to its short underground stem, for which reason the plant is also known as the stemless lady's-slipper.
 In Anishinaabemowin, it is known as makizinkewe.

 Description

 Cypripedium acaule is a perennial plant.
+The plant has a solitary flower, which means only one flower blooms on its peduncle between the two large basal leaves per season.
 It grows slowly and up to 0.4 m.
+The flowering season in their native range is between April and June and goes dormant after fruiting.

 Unlike most other species of Cypripedium, the pouch of C. acaule opens in a slit that runs down the front of the labellum rather than a round opening.
 The plant consists of two plicate leaves near the ground.
 From between those leaves sprouts a long, pubescent stalk that bears a single pink flower.
 The sepals and petals tend to be yellowish-brown to maroon with a large pouch that is usually some shade of pink but can be white to nearly magenta.
 Leaves are simple, elliptical in shape and opposite in arrangement.

-They get pollinated by attracting bees into the slit of the pink flower, but the bees eventually stop visiting them as it provides them with no benefits.